jeremykendall/php-domain-parser/README.md

 If you are interested into manipulating the domain labels without taking into account the Effective TLD, the library provides a `Domain` object tailored for manipulating domain labels.
-You can access the object using the `domain` method
+You can access the object using the following methods:
-from:

-- the `ResolvedDomain`
+- the `ResolvedDomain::domain` method
-- the `PublicSuffix` instances
+- the `PublicSuffix::domain` method

-or from
+- from `ResolvedDomain::subDomain` method

-- the `ResolvedDomain::registrableDomain` result which is a `ResolvedDomain`
+- the `ResolvedDomain::registrableDomain` returns a `ResolvedDomain`
-- from `ResolvedDomain::subDomain`

 `Domain` objects usage are explain in the next section.